NicholasClark/TIRTLtools/README.md

 ### TCRdist GPU implementation

 This function computes the similarity of two T-cell receptors (TCRs) using TCRdist ([Dash et al., Nature 2017](https://doi.org/10.1038/nature22383)).
 The function can efficiently calculate pairwise similarities of thousands or millions of TCRs using a GPU if it is available.
-It relies on python code using 'cupy' (Nvidia GPUs) or 'mlx' (Apple Silicon GPUs), which is called through the 'reticulate' R package.
+It relies on python code using [cupy](https://cupy.dev/) (Nvidia GPUs) or [mlx](https://opensource.apple.com/projects/mlx/) (Apple Silicon GPUs), which is called through the `reticulate` R package.

 The following example computes TCRdist values for all pairs of annotated TCRs in the [VDJdb](https://vdjdb.cdr3.net/) database.
 It outputs all values with TCRdist <= 90.